Medium modification of pion production in low energy Au+Au collisions: Introduction

-The structure of this letter is the following.
-In \cref{sec:Model} the relativistic mean field method of the Giessen Boltzmann-Uehling-Uhlenbeck (GiBUU) model is explained.
-Most information about it can be found in the review paper Ref.~\cite{Buss:2011mx}, however, it seems appropriate to elaborate on the assumptions and implementations made in this project.
-A focus is then given to the equation of state by Liu \etal \cite{Liu:2001iz} and on the in-medium modifications.
-How the modifications affect particle production and baryon densities is explored in \cref{sec:Predictions}.
-Then in \cref{sec:Comp with experiment} a summary of the results shows how different modifications compare to experiments.
-These are the FOPI experiment for proton and pion data, and HADES, where the pions and dielectrons are being looked at.
-A summary of our findings is given in \cref{sec:Conclusions}.
+The structure of this paper is as follows: In \Cref{sec:Model} we review the RMF mode of the GiBUU transport model.
+Although most of this can be found in the review of Ref.~\cite{Buss:2011mx}, it helps to recall the assumptions and implementations relevant for the modifications implemented in this project.
+We then first focus on comparing different equations of state against astrophysical constraints and identifying the one by Liu \etal\ \cite{Liu:2001iz} as the presently best choice, before we introduce our in-medium modifications.
+How these modifications affect particle production and baryon densities is explored in \Cref{sec:Predictions}.
+Then in \Cref{sec:Comp with experiment} a summary of the results shows how different modifications compare to experiments.
+These are the FOPI experiment for proton and pion data \cite{FOPI:2004orn,FOPI:2010xrt}, and HADES for pions \cite{HADES:2020ver} and dielectrons \cite{HADES:2019auv}.
+A summary of our findings is given in \Cref{sec:Conclusions}.